 Each team will be issued a Safety Manual and a First Aid Kit at the beginning of the season.
 The manager or the team will acknowledge the receipt of both by signing in the space provided below when taking possession of these articles.

-Two chemical ice pack of physical therapy quality will be issued to each team at the beginning of the season.
-The Safety Manual will include maps to hospital and other emergency services, phone numbers for all Board Directors, the High Plains Code of Conduct, Do's and Don'ts of treating injured players.
-The First Aid Kit will include the necessary items to treat an injured player until professional help arrives if need be (see First Aid section).
-I have received my Safety Manual and First Aid Kit and will have them both present at all practices, batting cage practices, games (season games and post-season games) and any other event where team members could become injured or hurt.
-Team name and division Print name of Manager Signature of Manager Date
+Two chemical ice packs of physical therapy quality will be issued to each team at the beginning of the season.

+The Safety Manual will include maps to hospitals and other emergency services, phone numbers for all Board Directors, the High Plains Code of Conduct, Do's and Don'ts of treating injured players.

+The First Aid Kit will include the professional help arrives if need e necessary items to treat an injured player until oe (see First Aid section). present at all practices, batting ca al and First Aid Kit and will have them both ge practices, games (season games and r event where team members could become injured Print name of Manager Team name and division Signature of Manager Date